-Below is the summary of issues on basic needs and services that communities require to flourish/ that need to be improved in order to increase the quality of life for Emalahleni Citizens.
-A more comprehensive report on the actual needs is available for perusal at the IDP Office.
+Below is the summary of issues on basic needs and services that communities require to flourish or that need to be improved in order to increase the quality of life for eMalahleni Citizens.
+A more comprehensive report on the actual needs is attached as an annexure to the document.
 According to the table above the top ten priorities of all communities of Emalahleni combined are as follows:

-- 1. Roads Infra-structure (all 34 wards raised issues around roads) - 2.
-Electricity Supply (31 of 34 wards raised issues around interruptions, billing and access) - 3.
-Housing (27 of 34 wards needs housing) - 4.
-Water Supply (25 of 34 wards raised issues on access and quality of water supplied) - 5.
-Waste/environment (24 of 34 wards raised issues around refuse removal and waste management) - 6.
-Sanitation (21 of 24 wards raised issues around bulk infra-structure, VIPs and environmental management on sanitation) - 7.
-Public facilities (20 of 34 raised public facilities related issues) - 8.
-Town Planning (18 of 34 wards need access to land/ affordable land for development and proper zoning) - 9.
-Access to Recreational Facilities (13 of 34 wards requires facilities for sports & recreation)

-10. Clinics (11 of 34 wards)

-11. Creches (3 of 34 wards)
+- Roads Infra-structure (all 34 wards raised issues around roads) - Electricity Supply (31 of 34 wards raised issues around interruptions, billing and access) - Housing (27 of 34 wards needs housing) - Water Supply (25 of 34 wards raised issues on access and quality of water supplied) - Waste/environment (24 of 34 wards raised issues around refuse removal and waste management) - Sanitation (21 of 24 wards raised issues around bulk infra-structure, VIPs and environmental management on sanitation) - Public facilities (20 of 34 raised public facilities related issues) - Town Planning (18 of 34 wards need access to land/ affordable land for development and proper zoning) - o Access to Recreational Facilities (13 of 34 wards requires facilities for sports & recreation) - Clinics (11 of 34 wards) - o Creches (3 of 34 wards)